 Formatting and style guide issues for citations

-In addition to formatting of the parenthetical citations (the information included in parentheses or square brackets), formatting the references at the end of your study is also key.
+In addition to formatting the parenthetical citations (the information included in parentheses or square brackets), formatting the references at the end of your study is also key.
 Make sure that all the studies listed in the References section are cited in the body of your research paper, and vice versa.
 Most academic document editing services provide a formatting check to ensure adherence to your target journal’s requirements.

 Wordvice Literature Review Editing